Case Studies

-Here you’re going to learn how to find influencers that will really get your audience excited – and interested in buying your products!
+In this article, we’ll show you how to find influencers to get your audience excited – and interested in buying your products!

 Because Influencers normally receive some sort of payment there is considered a form of paid media rather than earned media.